ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ambaviz.md

 It is available to download via the [Arm Product Download Hub](https://developer.arm.com/downloads/view/HWSKT-KS-0002).

-You can download AMBA Viz as an individual standalone component, or you can download the complete success kits.
+You can download AMBA Viz as an individual standalone component, or you can download the complete Success Kits.

 For more information on the Download Hub, refer to the [Arm Product Download Hub install guide](../pdh).